Argentina extends $65 bln debt deadline as 'hardball' talks stoke risk of default

 The invitation closes on May 22 at 5 p.m.
 New York time (2100 GMT).
 The results of the offer will be announced around May 25 with a settlement date of May 27.
 The bonds in question include collective action clauses, which means the government needs to meet a threshold of investor support in order to move ahead with comprehensive restructuring.

 Argentina's bonds, which have fallen steeply since the middle of last year, are already trading at distressed levels, with most around 25-30 cents on the dollar.
+The country's bonds have edged up in recent days and rose 1.2% on average on Monday.
 LEVEL OF ACCEPTANCE

 Goldman Sachs said in a note that without a deal, it was likely Argentina would default on May 22, though it did not rule out payment if a deal looked close at hand.
 The investment bank noted the signs were that participation had been low.
 "The absence of specific official information suggests that the initial acceptance rate may have been quite low," it said.